circleci/circleci-docs/jekyll/_cci2/language-java.md

 If you want to step through it yourself, you can fork the project on GitHub and download it to your machine.
 Go to the [Add Projects](https://circleci.com/add-projects){:rel="nofollow"} page in CircleCI and click the Build Project button next to your project.
 Finally, delete everything in `.circleci/config.yml`.

-Now we’re ready to build a `config.yml` from scratch.
+Now we are ready to build a `config.yml` from scratch.

 ## Config Walkthrough